NorfairKing/super-user-spark/doc/usage.md

 ### Formatting
-Formatting is used to format a card into a pretty representation.
+Formatting is used to format a `.sus` file into a pretty representation.
 This mostly includes nice whitespace.

 ```